mthines/zshrc-aliases/README.md

 source ~/.zsh-alises/.zshrc-aliases
 ```

-- 3. Enjoy the aliases for a faster workflow.
+- 3. Reopen your terminal and enjoy the aliases for a faster workflow.